This cells setups the environment when executed in Google Colab.

 pv.set_jupyter_backend('static') # this enables static rendering

-Other packages that will be useful in this notebook
+Other packages that will be used in this notebook

 [3]: